-The importance of these rights is such nonetheless that the interference with these privacy interests must be in a manner provided for by
+The importance of these rights is such nonetheless that the interference with these privacy interests must be in a manner provided for by law and any such interference must also be proportionate.'

 55. Meanwhile, McKechnie J said in Digital Rights24 that: